 If you have a Pinterest profile, make sure you’re making good use of it.

-Connect with other bloggers and influential people in your niche and start pinning your blog post images, videos and infographics to help you increase referral traffic to your blog from Pinterest.
+Connect with other bloggers and influential peeps in your niche and start pinning your blog post images, videos and infographics to help you increase referral traffic.

-Take the time to optimise your images, improve the quality of them, make them more interesting, add texts, quotes from your blog posts even.
+Take the time to use quality images, and to optimize your images correctly.
+Make them more interesting, add texts, quotes from your blog posts even.

 All these little ‘attention to detail’ things can help encourage users on Pinterest to repin more of your shared content to their own Pinterest boards.

-Micheal Stelzner has written a marvellous post over on his blog, Social Media Examiner on how to drive more traffic to your site from Pinterest, I do recommend that you check it out.
+Micheal Stelzner has written a magnificent post over on his blog, Social Media Examiner on how to drive more traffic to your site from Pinterest, I do recommend that you check it out.

 Content curation can be very beneficial for driving referral traffic, although I will say, it can be a little time-consuming.

 Curating content involves collecting together interesting pieces of content from around the web, relevant to your niche, and combining it with original content of your own, and then sharing it with your followers.